 Here are some Kava bars in the US that you can visit and taste the unique South Pacific drink:

 - Bula Kafe (St. Petersburg, Florida) — This bar was founded in 2009 and is actually considered as “St. Petersburg’s Original Kava Bar and Coffee House.”
-It offers not only the finest Kava from Vanuatu but also Ethnobotanical Teas and Kahwa Coffee.
+Their kava bar menu offers not only the finest Kava from Vanuatu but also Ethnobotanical Teas and Kahwa Coffee.
 Since its founding, it has been educating people and spreading their love of Kava throughout Florida’s West Coast.

 - Nakava Bar (Boca Raton, Florida) — This bar has been in the kava business for the last 14 years in Boca Raton.
 It’s actually the very first kava bar in the continental US.
 Its serving hours until 2 a.m., so their place is the perfect place to hang out when you’re out late at night—that is, if you’re 18 years old or older.
 It invites customers to bring their friends any time they’re in Boca Raton.

 - House of Kava (Bushwick, Brooklyn) — This bar is Brooklyn’s first kava bar.
 It encourages its patrons to make it a sanctuary or a second home for anyone who enters its doors.
-Employees serve freshly brewed kava to its customers as they unwind in a stress-free work or study environment.
+From this kava bar menu, employees serve freshly brewed kava to its customers as they unwind in a stress-free work or study environment.
 It offers patrons to come and co-create a new social community, of which creativity of the arts is a part of.

 - Kavasutra Kava Bar (Denver, Colorado) — Kavasutra, among all the other kava bars in the US, claims that their kava and herbals are the best of the best.
 It serves kava that’s imported directly from Vanuatu, the place where its kava is well-known to be the highest quality root available in the whole world.
 Kavasutra’s different branches in Florida, New York, and Colorado offer a relaxing, serene environment perfect for kicking back and relaxing within a welcoming and non-judgemental environment—all the while as you sip your kava shell.